mciotola/conductors_in_series_analytical/README.md

 Adjusting Parameters
 --------------------

-  You can choose the material of each thermal conductors,as well as the the length and width of the conductors.
+  You can choose the material of each thermal conductors, as well as the the length and width of the conductors.
 To do so, change the parameters in the "# Initialize simulation parameters" section of the source code.
 You will need a text editor for this.